kclegg/user-authentication-demo/README.md

 or some form of brute form on the input field.
 In this demo we will look at sql injection to answering a security question for logging in.

+SELECT securityAnswer FROM 'login' WHERE securityAnswer=' fluffy' OR '1=1 ';

 Key Takeaways:

 * Reveal as little info to the user as possible.